dxcontainers/.github/README.md

 # .github
-GitHub Public Organization Configuration for the DxContainers Organization.
+GitHub Configuration for the DxContainers Organization.